dbro/muss/README.md

 no muss!") which is what the over-complicated music players can be.
-Lastly, it is also a German word that translates to English as "must", which appeals to the idea that the computer should be responding to commands from people, and not wasting their time with a difficult interface.
+Lastly, it is also a German word that translates to English as "must", which appeals to the idea that the computer should be responding to commands from people, and not asking people to waste time with a difficult interface.

 Dan Brown, 2010